-But, if you don’t live in a low traffic area or you’ve already mastered the basics of driving in your suburb, then it will be time to seek out other parts of Melbourne.
+But, if you don’t live in a low traffic area or you’ve already mastered the basics of driving in your suburb, then it will be time to explore other parts of Melbourne.

 Melbourne suburbs great for driving practice

-Finding low traffic suburbs in Melbourne is helpful for any driver looking to hone their diving, turning and parking skills.
-The key is to stick to the residential sectors, car parks, industrial parks, and other low traffic or spacious areas.
+Finding low-traffic suburbs in Melbourne is helpful for any driver looking to hone their diving, turning and parking skills.
+The key is sticking to residential sectors, car parks, industrial parks, and other low traffic or spacious areas.
 Here are a few ideas:

-- Epping: This suburb has a great mix of peaceful residential streets and industrial areas.
-This makes it ideal for you to practice parking without a fuss.
-Be sure to steer clear of Cooper Street and High Street.
+- Epping: This suburb has a great mix of peaceful residential streets and industrial areas, making it an ideal place for you to practice driving and parking without a fuss.
+However, be sure to steer clear of Cooper Street and High Street.
 Especially around Epping Plaza Shopping Centre, until you’re ready for more traffic.
 It is worth testing out your parking skills in one of the many spacious car parks in that shopping area though.
-If you’re uncomfortable driving around the shopping area, you might have your driving supervisor navigate you into the car park before taking over yourself.
+If you’re uncomfortable driving around the shopping area, you might need to have your driving supervisor navigate you into the car park before taking over yourself.

 - Bundoora: This is another mostly residential area where you’ll have an easy time practicing parallel parking.
-Three point turns and other key driving test practice tasks can also be practiced here.
-Bundoora does have some tricky intersections.
-In particular where Watsonia Road and Greensborough Road meet, so be sure to stick to the residential roads for easy driving.
+Three-point turns and other key driving test practice tasks can also be practiced here.
+Bundoora does have some tricky intersections, particularly where Watsonia Road and Greensborough Road meet, so be sure to stick to the residential roads for easy driving.

 - Essendon: Apart from the bustling little commercial centre around Mt.
 Alexander Road and Fletcher Street, Essendon is filled with family-friendly residential streets.
 This suburb is particularly helpful in practicing roundabouts.
 There are a couple low-pressure roundabouts on Richardson Street between Thorn and Thistle, and you can dial up the difficulty by adding the roundabouts on Edward Street just one block over.

 - Moorabbin: This suburb is a driving practice favourite because of its wide roads and low traffic on weekend mornings.
-We’d say, get an early start so that you can spend a bit of time driving up and down Cochranes Road, and then head north towards the residential part of Moorabbin as traffic picks up around the commercial areas in the afternoon.
+With this, we recommend getting an early start so that you can spend a bit of time driving up and down Cochranes Road, and then head north towards the residential part of Moorabbin as traffic picks up around the commercial areas in the afternoon.